Remote education provision: information for parents

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils in the following ways:

-SEND students, where relevant, are issued with a personalised support booklet that allows them to access the creative curriculum like all other students.
-These booklets contain increased guidance and scaffolding to enable students to be able to access work.
+SEND students, where relevant, are provided support in lessons according to their needs.
+This approach will be replicated using remote learning.
 SEND students are also offered individual or group intervention sessions via zoom with Student Support Workers.

 Remote education for self-isolating pupils